binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 10. [Source](https://github.com/phusion/passenger)

-**Does it Meet Our Goals**
+**Does it Meet Our Goals?**

 1. Application should start automatically on system boot.
-There is no doubt that Passenger goes way beyond this aim.
+There is no doubt that Passenger goes way beyond this goal
-2. Application should be re-started if it dies or becomes un-responsive.
-There is no doubt that Passenger goes way beyond this aim.
+2. Application should restart if it dies or becomes unresponsive.
+There is no doubt that Passenger goes way beyond this goal too
-3. I have not seen Passenger provide any file integrity or time-stamp checking features
+3. I have not seen Passenger provide any file integrity or timestamp checking features
 4. Ability to add the following later without having to swap the chosen offering:
-    1. Reverse proxy: Passenger provides Integrations into Nginx, Apache and stand-alone (provide your own proxy)
+    1. Reverse proxy: Passenger provides integration with Nginx, Apache and stand-alone (provide your own proxy)
     2. Passenger scales up NodeJS processes and automatically load balances between them
     3. Passenger is advertised as offering easily viewable [statistics](https://www.phusionpassenger.com/identify_and_fix_problems).
 I have not seen many of them though
-5. There is loads of official documentation.
-Not as much community contributed though.
+5. There is loads of official documentation but not as much community contribution though
-6. From what I have seen so far, I would say Passenger may be production ready.
-I would like to see more around how security was baked into the architecture though before I committed to using it in production.
+6. From what I have seen so far, I would say Passenger may be production-ready.
+I would like to see more specific to how security was baked into the architecture though before I commit to using it in production.
 I am just not seeing it.

 **Overall Thoughts**

-I spent quite a while reading the documentation.
-I just think it is doing to much.
-I prefer to have stronger single focused tools that do one job, do it well and play nicely with all the other kids in the sand pit.
-You pick the tool up and it is just intuitive how to use it, and you end up reading docs to confirm how you think it should work.
-For me, this was not my experience with passenger.
+I spent quite awhile reading the documentation.
+I just think it is doing too much.
+I prefer to have stronger single focused tools that do one job, do it well, and play nicely with all the other kids in the sand pit.
+You pick the tool, it's simply intuitive how to use it, and you end up just reading docs to confirm how you think it should work.
+For me, this was not my experience with Passenger.

 &nbsp;

 A> If you are looking for something even more comprehensive, check out [Zabbix](http://en.wikipedia.org/wiki/Zabbix).
-A> If you like to pay for your tools, check out Nagios if you have not already.
+A> If you like to pay for your tools, check out Nagios, if you have not already.

-At this point it was fairly clear as to which components I would like to use to keep my NodeJS application(s) monitored, alive and healthy along with any other scripts and processes.
+At this point it was fairly clear as to which components I would like to use to keep my NodeJS application(s) monitored, alive, and healthy, along with any other scripts and processes.

 Systemd and Monit.

 Going with the default for the init system should give you a quick start and provide plenty of power.
-Plus it is well supported, reliable, feature rich and you can manage anything/everything you want without installing extra packages.
+Plus, it is well supported, reliable, feature rich, and you can manage anything/everything you want without installing extra packages.

-For the next level up, I would choose Monit.
-I have now used it in production and it has taken care of everything above the init system with a very simple configuration.
-I feel it has a good level of abstraction, plenty of features, never gets in the way, and integrates nicely into your production OS(s) with next to no friction.
+For the next level, I would choose Monit.
+I have now used it in production, and it has taken care of everything above the init system with a very simple configuration.
+I feel it has a good level of abstraction, plenty of features, never gets in the way, and integrates nicely with production OS(s) with little to no friction.

 ##### Getting Started with Monit {#vps-countermeasures-lack-of-visibility-proactive-monitoring-getting-started-with-monit}

-So we have installed Monit with an `apt-get install monit` and we are ready to start configuring it.
+We have installed Monit with an `apt-get install monit` and we are ready to start configuring it.

 {linenos=off, lang=bash}
     ps aux | grep -i monit

-Will reveal that Monit is running:
+This reveals that Monit is running:

 {linenos=off, lang=bash}
     /usr/bin/monit -c /etc/monit/monitrc